ietf-tools/bibxml-service/docs/ref/glossary.rst

    document identifier
        Identifier of a document.

-       May be given by publisher or issued by some third-party system.

-       Contained in ``docid`` field of bibliographic item’s Relaton representation, and is a pair ``{ type, id, [primary] }``, where ``docid.type`` is :term:`document identifier type`
-       and determines the format of :term:`docid.id`.

-       A single document can have multiple identifiers (e.g., a DOI, an ISBN, etc.).
+       A document can have multiple identifiers (e.g., a DOI, an ISBN, etc.), and sometimes a single identifier can be shared by multiple documents (however, such an ambiguous identifier
-       Each identifier is expected to be universally unique to this document.
+       should not be :term:`primary <primary document identifier>`, or it should be reported as a data integrity issue).

+       Identifiers are listed
+       under :data:`BibliographicItem.docid <bib_models.models.bibdata.BibliographicItem.docid>`,
+       and each identifier is a :class:`bib_models.models.bibdata.DocID` instance in Python.

    primary document identifier
-       :data:`bib_models.models.bibdata.DocID.primary` in Python.
+       Main characteristics of a primary identifier:

+       - Its ``id`` can be used to unambiguously reference the document.
+       - A primary identifier is expected to be universally unique to this document.

-       This service displays primary identifiers without identifier types, since types tend to be self-explanatory for them.
+       This service displays primary identifiers without identifier types, as types tend to be self-explanatory.

-       The :term:`docid.id` value of a primary identifier ID uses format more or less similar to NIST’s PubID (possibly the only strongly standardized identifier format).
+       The :data:`~bib_models.models.bibdata.DocID.id` value of a primary identifier uses format more or less similar to NIST’s PubID (possibly the only strongly standardized identifier format).
        It always starts with a prefix that denotes schema/document family.

+       In Python, such identifiers have their :data:`~bib_models.models.bibdata.DocID.primary` attribute set to ``True``.

    docid.id
-       Shorthand for the ``id`` component of :term:`document identifier`.
+       Refers to :data:`bib_models.models.bibdata.DocID.id`.

    document identifier type
    docid.type
        The ``type`` component of :term:`document identifier`,
-       contained in ``docid[*].type`` field of bibliographic item’s Relaton representation (:data:`bib_models.models.bibdata.DocID.type` in Python).
+       contained in ``docid[*].type`` field of bibliographic item’s Relaton representation (field :data:`~bib_models.models.bibdata.DocID.type` in Python).

        Document identifier type in Relaton is a somewhat murky concept.
        In case of a :term:`primary document identifier`, its type tends to be used